|

 I love that Nosara has a little something for everyone.
 In Nosara’s dining scene, here’s an overview at what you can expect to find:

-Tips for Dining at Restaurants in Nosara Costa Rica
+Quick Tips for Dining at Restaurants in Nosara

-- If you’re visiting in low season, it’s always good to call ahead to ensure places are open as many restaurants will take time off in September/October.
+• Low Season Closures: If visiting in low season, it’s always a good idea to call ahead to ensure places are open as many restaurants will take time off in September/October.
 Google maps times are not always correct either.

 This gem is located a short drive out of town on the way to Playa Garza, but it’s absolutely worth the trip and might just be the best restaurant in Nosara.

 On my last visit to Nosara, we went back here three times it was just that good.
-La Malacrianza means “bad bull” in Spanish (you’ll understand why if you visit), and every single dish we tried was super fresh and delicious.
+La Malacrianza roughly translates to “bad manners” in Spanish (you’ll understand why if you visit), and every single dish we tried was super fresh and delicious.

 They have everything from wood-fired pizza (which comes with a unique crispy cracker-like crust and loaded with toppings) to ceviche served with plantains and a melt-in-your-mouth beef stew.